What are IVF success rates and how they are calculated?

 Personalized IVF statistics based on individual parameters – IVF calculators

 The best solution would be to check the expected treatment success rate in an individual way taking into account your age, the cause of infertility and other important parameters.
 Clinics do not offer such options but on-line IVF calculators are available, which can take into account such parameters.
-We checked how these calculators work and compared them with the article “IVF calculators – comprehensive comparison”.
+We checked how these calculators work and compared them with the article “IVF calculators – a comprehensive comparison”.
 They seem to be a good solution for people who want to check the expected success rate of treatment with an independent source.
 The approach seems to make sense because they are the only places that can at least partially take into account your individual medical situation.

 What influences the IVF success rates using patients’ own oocytes?

-Many factors influence the success rate of an in vitro program using patient’s own oocytes.
+Many factors influence the success rate of an in vitro program using the patient’s own oocytes.
 Those are, for example, the age of the woman, the individual medical situation and the history of treatment of genetic factors and others.
 It should be remembered that the quality of oocytes decreases with the age of the woman: the older the patient, the poorer the quality of her oocytes.
 This is related to many factors but the most important is the so-called aneuploidies in oocytes that can cause genetic disorders.

 Below you’ll find the factors that have the biggest impact on the IVF success rate: